-Once you have completed the on-line application process from the above website, your completed application will be reviewed by a hiring official and compared with other applications for the same volunteer job.
-A supervisor will contact you directly if you are being considered for a volunteer position.
-If selected, more information about the job appointment, uniform, etc. will be sent to you.
+Once you have completed the on-line application process from the above website, your completed application will be reviewed by the park's volunteer coordinator.
+A volunteer manager will contact you directly if you are being considered for a volunteer position.
+If selected, more information about the volunteer opportunity, uniform, etc. will be sent to you.

 There are four campgrounds with host positions located in Redwood National and State Parks.
-Campground host usually reside in their own RV at the campground they are hosting, and are typically responsible for: greeting park visitors and providing them with information to ensure their visit is safe and enjoyable, helping park visitors solve problems and understand park regulations, collecting fees (such as for firewood), assisting park fee collection staff, and conducting some light maintenance, such as cleaning vacant campsites.
+Campground host reside in their own RV or trailer at the campground they are hosting, and are typically responsible for: greeting park visitors and providing them with information to ensure their visit is safe and enjoyable, helping park visitors solve problems and understand park regulations, collecting fees (such as for firewood), assisting park fee collection staff, and conducting some light maintenance, such as cleaning vacant campsites.

 Mill Creek Campground in Del Norte Coast Redwoods State Park is operated by the National Park Service.
 The campground hosts are needed from early May through September.
 Duties include roving campground and conducting camp checks, as well as providing orientation and information, selling firewood, assisting fee collection staff, and performing light janitorial or maintenance work as needed.
 The position is a 4 to 5 month commitment, with 32 hours/week commitment required.
 Full hook-ups are available, but no phone service.
 Mill Creek Campground is located seven miles south of Crescent City, CA, which provides typical community services, such as medical services, grocery and drug stores, restaurants, movie theaters, etc.